khalid-hussain/shaheen/chap3.md

 "The slave wouldn't dare disobey."
 Saying this Abu Dawood sat on the chair.

-Ferdinand said, "We believe that nature's signs dawn up you before they do on our holy monks.
+Ferdinand said, "We believe that nature's signs dawn upon you before they do on our holy monks.
 Once again we would like to test your intelligence.
 Tell us, what is the challenge that we are faced with today?"